wagtail/wagtail/docs/getting_started/pages.rst

     {{ self.body|richtext }}

-To test, edit the homepage in the admin, add some content into the "body" field and click "Publish".
+To test, edit the homepage in the admin, add some content into the "body" field then click "Publish".
 Then open up the homepage in your browser and you should see the content you've added.

 Adding a blog
 =============

-Lets add a blog to this project.
+Let's add a blog to this project.
 We need to create two new page types, ``BlogIndexPage`` and ``BlogEntryPage``:

 .. code-block:: python